 - Contract/Policy form: Regardless of what you want to call it, get it signed & dated!
 This ensures clients know what to expect from you, what you expect from them, & gives you both an out if it just isn’t working out.

 - Photo/video release form: Posting pictures & videos of what is happening in your studio helps create a sense of community.
 But depending on the country you live in, it may be illegal to take or post photos/videos of your students online without parental permission.
 Save yourself the legal trouble & get permission beforehand.

-- Teacher/Parent/Student responsibilities: This was a new form last year that outlined what each of us was responsible for.
+- Teacher/Parent/Student responsibilities: Outlining what each personal is responsible for is a great idea.
 You can include this in your general policies, but having a separate form highlighted this for my clients & opened up the conversation about how they needed to be involved during the week.

 With the exception of the contact & student information form, my clients have to sign each document in order to hold their spot for the fall.
 Even though my students will not be held legally liable, they also sign their section of the “student responsibilities” form.
 From my youngest to oldest student, they all know what I expect during lesson & practice each week … again, opening those conversations when practice falls through the cracks or they have a rough lesson.

 Our local community association & rec centre has a code of conduct.
 Respect yourself, others & property.
 I love how simple & all-encompassing this code of conduct is.

 I’ve also learnt the hard way that I need to be a wee more specific in my policies so I can manage the expectations of my clients & ensure we have a healthy relationship for years to come.